 Once your risk level is assessed, and you remain free from additional trouble with the law, you can have the opportunity to request a review and reconsideration of your sex offender risk level.
 You can submit this request after two years from the initial assessment, and every two years following.

 You should submit information supporting a lower risk level, and you should have an experienced sex crimes defense attorney help you prepare your request.
 The right lawyer can represent you at your hearing and provide persuasive arguments that your risk level and your length of time on the registry should be reduced.

 Consult with a Fargo Sex Crimes Defense Lawyer Today

 While a risk level reassessment might not get your information immediately removed from the registry, it can shorten the time that sex offender registration might impact your life.
-Contact our experienced criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002 to discuss your options.
+Contact our experienced criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002 to discuss your options.